expressjs/expressjs.com/guide/routing.md

 Route paths, in combination with a request method, define the endpoints at which requests can be made to.
 They can be strings, string patterns, or regular expressions.

 <div class="doc-box doc-info" markdown="1">
-  Express uses [path-to-regexp](https://www.npmjs.com/package/path-to-regexp) for matching the route paths; look up its docs for all the possibilities in defining route paths.
-[Express Route Tester](forbeslindesay.github.io/express-route-tester/) is a handy tool for testing Express routes.
+  Express uses [path-to-regexp](https://www.npmjs.com/package/path-to-regexp) for matching the route paths; see its documentation for all the possibilities in defining route paths.
+[Express Route Tester](http://forbeslindesay.github.io/express-route-tester/) is a handy tool for testing Express routes.
 </div>

 <div class="doc-box doc-warn" markdown="1">